-Research is recognised by the Trust as essential in the delivery and sustainability of high-quality care provision.
+Research is recognised by the Trust as essential for the delivery and sustainability of high-quality care provision.
 SECAmb is committed to being a research active organisation that is committed to improving its services, clinical outcomes and patient experience through the safe implementation of innovation, service evaluation and research findings.
-The importance of working closely with other health and social care agencies, academic partners and industry is key to its success when driving forward the safe adoption and spread of innovation and best practices grounded in evidence.
+The importance of working closely with other health and social care agencies, academic partners and industry is key to its success in driving forward the safe adoption and spread of innovation and best practices grounded in evidence.

 SECAmb will become recognised locally, nationally and internationally for: